praveenmathew/praveenmathew/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning :  AWS
+- 🌱 I’m currently learning :  AWS/Terraform
 - 👯 I’m looking to collaborate on: Python Scripting,Automation and Network/Cyber Security Topics
 - 💬 Ask me about : Networking or Beginner Python questions or Hacking!
 - 📫 How to reach me: praveenkuttinal@gmail.com